tinymce/tinymce-docs/get-started/work-with-plugins.md

 ### Plugin customization easy as 1-2 ...

 Many plugins have customization options that give developers granular control of the editor.
-The code plugin is no exception and it has two options available two us, which respectively change the height and width of the dialog box's *internal, editable area*.
+The `code` plugin is no exception and it has two options available to us, which respectively change the height and width of the dialog box's (internal) **editable area**.
 These are `code_dialog_height` and `code_dialog_width`.

 Let's add them as values to our `tinymce.init()` object/method.